The Fiber of $Sq^n$: Abstract

 \section{Abstract}

 A colleague asked about the Adams filtrations of the homotopy classes in the homotopy of the fiber of a particular map between GEMs.
-The theorem proved in \cite{ImJ} proves to be effective in answering this (Theorem~\ref{ofinterest}).
+Theorem 1.1 in [Bruner-Rognes, Trans AMS 2022] proves to be effective in answering this (see Theorem 4.4).
 We show that this and some related Adams spectral sequences all collapse at $E_3$ and we determine the value of $E_3 = E_\infty$.
 Notably, we do not need to determine the cohomology of the fiber or the $E_2$ term of the Adams spectral sequence to do this.